samrocketman/jervis/sonarqube/README.md

 and see the results appear.

-# Starting and stopping Sonarqube
+# Starting and stopping SonarQube

-You can stop Sonarqube with
+You can stop SonarQube with

     docker-compose down

-Start Sonarqube with
+Start SonarQube with

     docker-compose up -d